addpipe/Pipe-Screen-Recording-Chrome-Extension/README.md

 **This ID is important because you will need to add it to your Pipe embed code to activate the Screen Recording feature.**

-# How to activate it
+# How to Activate Pipe Screen Recording

 1. Go to your webpage where you have the Pipe client embeded
 2. Add the following parameter to the `flashvars` object: `srec:"YOUR_EXTENSION_ID"`